 Headlines galore: “Ed Sheeran blasts the culture of copyright cases!” and “Ed Sheeran will video his songwriting sessions from now on!”
 As has become the drill, reporting on these cases is about putting the latest high-profile lawsuit du jour in context with Blurred Lines and the copyright infringement cases that have followed.
 And I suppose I must as well, but differently, I think.

 In terms of musicologist stuff, the analysis doesn’t change.
 Similarities probative of copying versus coincidence don’t change because of a wrong verdict.
 A wrong verdict should be an aberration, right?
 But Blurred Lines was soon followed by another bad verdict in Dark Horse.
 And arguably both continue to be, to some degree, the prologue for a wave of other cases of varying levels of merit.
 Dark Horse eventually got reversed.
 Led Zeppelin won the Stairway To Heaven case.
 And now Sheeran has won here.
 So as we’re seemingly determined to do, we can gradually feel soothed that the “climate of fear” that songwriters have complained about since Blurred Lines is dissipating.
 Still, like it or not, collectively, there’s increased cost and risk not just to the Ed Sheeran’s and Dua Lipa’s of the world, but to anyone who publishes music.
 So we should keep trying to reestablish the norms.
-A trial like the one Sheeran just went through is, in my view, a sort of wastefulness.
-And this verdict is a considerable step in the right direction.
+This verdict is a considerable step in the right direction.

 “The use of the first four notes of the rising minor pentatonic scale for the melody is so short, simple, commonplace and obvious in the context of the rest of the song that it is not credible that Mr. Sheeran sought out inspiration from other songs to come up with it”.